-^{}The "strategy index" for other assets is defined as the most appropriate index, combination of indices, or absolute return target for the investment(s) in question.
+^{}The "strategy index" for alternative assets is defined as the most appropriate index, combination of indices, or absolute return target for the investment(s) in question.
+The strategy index will be determined at the time of engagement based on the specific investment's long-term objective, prospectus, and/or governing documents and reflected in performance evaluation reports.